ammarahm-ed/react-native-mmkv-storage/README.md

 [![](https://img.shields.io/npm/dt/react-native-mmkv-storage?style=flat-square)](https://www.npmjs.com/package/react-native-mmkv-storage)

-> An efficient, small & encrypted mobile key-value storage framework for React Native
+> An efficient, small & encrypted mobile key-value storage framework for React Native written in C++ using JSI

 ## What it is